Want Your Asking Price? CLEAN!

 See Our Blog on Showing Your House

 This blog was written by Terri Grosse.
-Terri works with her husband and partner Kurt Grosse.
+Terri works with her husband and partner, Kurt Grosse.
 She has been a Top-Producing Realtor since 1993 and loves marketing, fixing up houses, staging, and decorating.
-After your housing consultation, Terri makes an appointment with you to go over ideas about the easiest ways to increase your home’s value.
+After your housing consultation, we strategize with you about the easiest ways to increase your home’s value.
 It’s always good to have a second opinion while packing and staging to sell a house.

 Request a home selling consultation with us- Call- 702-750-7599 or fill out a contact form.
-Kurt Grosse with Realty One Group is a 24+ Year Las Vegas Valley Realtor and a 2 Year Appraiser.
-Being a retired Nevada Building Engineer (P.E., C.E.), we advertise for Home Buyers extensively.
+Kurt Grosse with Realty One Group is a 25+ Year Las Vegas Valley Realtor and a former Nevada Building Engineer (PE, CE).
+Our website attracts home buyers.

 The key to selling a home is to get your home priced right the first time.
 Since we see so many houses every week, we have a better sense of pricing than most Realtors.
 We do an initial consultation with home sellers and advise you on what’s worth fixing and what isn’t.
 There are many ways to do small things to make more money, and we share the secrets we know.